 This formulation was intentionally refined to reduce per-acre cost while maintaining:

-- Required sedge and rush presence
+- Required sedge and rush representation

-- Pollinator diversity
+- Pollinator diversity and bloom continuity

-- Structural integrity in wet conditions
+- Structural integrity in saturated soils